New York Mets’ Star Yoenis Cespedes Announces He Wants To Finish His Career With The Oakland Athletics

 — Brodie Brazil (@BrodieNBCS) July 21, 2017

 The team started to collapse in the second half both offensively and defensively.
-A’s then-general manager Billy Beane, decided that more pitching help might be the answer to the A’s woes.
+A’s then-general manager Billy Beane decided that more pitching might be the answer to the A’s woes.

 On July 31, 2014, both A’s and Boston Red Sox fans awoke to some shocking news.
 Yoenis Cespedes, a fan favorite and staple in the A’s lineup, had been traded to the Boston Red Sox for one of their star starting pitchers, Jon Lester.

-From there he spent the rest of 2014 with Boston and moved on to spend the first half of 2015 with the Detroit Tigers before being traded to the Mets at the trade deadline for Luis Cessa and future 2016 A.L.
-Cy Young Award winner Michael Fulmer.
+From there he spent the rest of 2014 with Boston and moved on to spend the first half of 2015 with the Detroit Tigers before being traded to the Mets at the trade deadline for Luis Cessa and future 2016 AL Cy Young Award winner Michael Fulmer.

 Cespedes found a home in New York and went on a home run hitting tear, eventually leading the Mets to the World Series where they were defeated by the 2015 World Champion Kansas City Royals.